ML4GLand/EUGENe/docs/index.md

 * **Learn the fundamentals through practice.** Architect, train and interpret deep learning models using EUGENe's streamlined workflow.
 See if you can recapitulate the results of published studies!
 * **Torture existing models.** Find failure modes or novel behaviors of existing models on novel or synthetically designed datasets.
 * **Apply existing architectures to new data.** Have a new dataset but not sure how to build a model for it?
 Try training and interpreting established architectures to see what they learn.
-* **Build new architecturess.** Benchmark their performance and interpretability against existing architectures on established datasets
+* **Build new architecturess.** Benchmark their performance and interpretability against existing architectures on established datasets.

  EUGENe is primarily designed to be used through its Python API and we feel that users will get the most out of it by using a notebook interface (i.e. [Jupyter](https://jupyter.org/)).